BenWeekes/convoai-llm-wrap/README.md

 ### Step 1: Set Up Environment Variables

-Create a `.env.local` file in the root of your project:
+Create a `.env` file in the root of your project:

 ```
 API_TOKEN=your_server_auth_token